Alexandra Huang-Kokina (PhD, MA, MSc, AFHEA)

 Background

-Alexandra has recently completed her PhD in comparative literature and music, and currently works as a researcher in residence at the university's digital research services team.
-Her specialty areas include the interdisciplinary fields of word and music studies, digital humanities, intermediality studies, and environmental humanities.
+Alexandra has recently completed her PhD in literature & music at the University of Edinburgh.
+Since the award of the PhD, she has worked as a digital researcher in residence and an academic developer at Edinburgh and has held positions as a visiting research fellow at various universities in the U.K. and Sweden.
+Her specialty areas include the interdisciplinary fields of word and music studies, digital humanities, intermediality studies, and comparative literature.
 Her PhD received the financial awards from the the Ministry of Education’s scholarship and the National Science and Technology Council’s annual fellowship programme.

 Besides research activities, Alexandra is dedicated to piano performance, inter-art collaborations, and experimental music initiatives